 DAY 1: IT ALL STARTS AT LAC-BOUCHETTE

-As soon as you arrive in the middle of the day, plan a stop at the Ermitage Saint-Antoine de Lac-Bouchette to, among other things, attend the immersive multimedia experience Origine.
-This impressive state-of-the-art projection is a reflection on the respect of nature and the environment.
+As soon as you arrive in the middle of the day, plan a stop at the Ermitage Saint-Antoine de Lac-Bouchette to, among other things; attend the immersive multimedia experience Origine.
+This impressive state-of-the-art viewing is a reflection on the respect for nature and the environment.
 This is an attraction not to be missed!

-For dinner, the restaurant Le Campanile offers a tasty table overlooking the lake.
+For dinner, the restaurant Le Campanile offers a tasty menu to savour while overlooking the lake.
 You will find typical dishes such as the famous tourtière du Lac-Saint-Jean as well as fresh products from the bakery La Mie de Saint-Antoine.
-The meal begins with a good beer from a regional microbrewery.
+Start off your meal with a fine beer from a regional craft brewery.

-To relax in the evening, whether you like camping, cottages or hotels, the Ermitage has everything to please you.
-Several packages are available for those who are looking for all-inclusive packages.
+To relax in the evening, whether you like camping, cottages or hotels, the Ermitage has everything you need.
+Several packages are available for those who are looking for an all-inclusive experience.

 DAY 2: A CULTURAL IMMERSION

 The next morning, head for the Chambord tourist information office located at the corner of routes 155 and 169.
 Stop there to get advice on the unique places to discover in the area.
 To find out more about where to buy local products and to find the best trio of the region: gourgaine soup, tourtière and blueberry pie.
 Armed with information, you are now ready to leave continue your adventure.

 After about thirty minutes on Highway 169 heading west, you will arrive in Mashteuiatsh, the only Ilnu community in Lac-Saint-Jean.
 Take the time to learn more about their history and experience their culture.